Cancerous breast lumps tend to feel firm and irregularly shaped, while many benign breast lumps are smooth and firm, or rubbery to the touch

 Although breast cancer is the most common cancer found in women, most breast lumps are not cancer.
-In fact, more than 80 percent of breast lumps end up being benign.
-But can a woman tell if a lump is cancer by the way it feels?
+In fact, more than 80 percent of them end up being benign.
+But can a woman tell if a breast lump is cancer?

 In general, cancerous lumps tend to be more irregular in shape.
 They may also feel firm or solid, and might be fixed to the tissue in the breast.
-These lumps are often painless.
+They are also often painless.
 However, in a small percentage of women, a painful breast lump turns out to be cancer.

 Cysts, which are fluid-filled lumps, are common in the breast and are benign.
 They form when fluid builds up inside breast glands, and tend to be smooth or round.
 Fibroadenomas, which are benign tumors made up of glandular and connective breast tissue, are usually smooth and firm or rubbery to the touch.
 Both of these conditions tend to affect younger women; fibroadenomas are most common in women in their 20s and 30s, and cysts are most common in women under 40.